Contactify-AG/renovate-bug-reproduction-34375/Readme.md

 ## Current behavior

-Renovate Bot ignores the `main.tf` if there is a resources using a [provider function](https://opentofu.org/docs/language/functions/#provider-defined-functions).
+Renovate Bot fails to parse the `main.tf` if there is a resources using a [provider function](https://opentofu.org/docs/language/functions/#provider-defined-functions).

 ## Expected behavior

-I expect renovate to pick up the terraform provider, regardless of the terraform config.
+I expect renovate successfully update the provider, regardless of the terraform config.

 ## Link to the Renovate issue or Discussion